ycrc/ycrc.github.io/docs/ai/ollama.md

     ycrc_conda_env.sh update
     ```

-2. On Jupyter app page on Open On Demand:
+2. Request correct resources on Jupyter app page on Open On Demand:

     1. In version, select dropdown menu and click my_ollama_env.
 This will load jupyter notebook with the miniconda
     environment built for ollama.

     2. In partitions, select menu and click gpu_devel or gpu to gain access to GPUs in the app menu.

     3. In Number of GPUs per node, select desired number of GPUs.
 Recommendation = 1.

     4. Finally, in additional modules for Jupyter, put ollama.
 This will load the ollama module with the jupyter notebook.

     5. Hit the launch button to start the resource request

 3. Use this block of code prior to using Ollama to connect YCRC Computing Systems to Ollama server properly.
 Failing to use this block of code will cause your Notebook to be unable to find the running Ollama server.